bergant/XBRLFiles/XBRLfiles.md

 # Reading XBRL data frames
-The data structure of the data frames is shown in the image below [^footnote].
+The data structure of the data frames is shown in the image below

-[^footnote]: Learn more about XBRL entities on https://www.xbrl.org/the-standard/, http://xbrl.fasb.org/, http://www.xbrl.org.uk/ and http://www.ifrs.org/XBRL for specific gaap, uk and ifrs taxonomies.

 ![XBRL tables](img/XBRLdiagram.png)

 A simple approach to explore the data in interrelated tables is by using [dplyr](http://cran.r-project.org/web/packages/dplyr) package.